How Much Does Bathtub Refinishing Cost?

 Beyond the basic elements of materials, labor, and specifics of the method of bathtub refinishing, there are a few other things for homeowners to think about.
 While reading through these cost considerations, some people overwhelmed by the cost may be wondering, “Can’t I just buy a bucket of tub paint?”
 At the other end of the spectrum, some might think, “Maybe I should just replace the whole thing—I want a custom job.”
 Still others will be thinking, “Where can I find bathtub refinishing near me?” because refinishing sounds like the happy medium between the two.
 These are actually great questions.
 For some, the higher cost of replacement is acceptable because they want specific changes or need major repairs.
 And while a bucket of tub paint won’t help much without significant preparation, there are some DIY options for bathtub refinishing.
 The following factors are additional points for homeowners to think about while making a decision about their tub.

 Repair vs. Replacement

-Interested in adding custom features to the bathtub?
-They’ll generally bump up the overall price.
+If a homeowner is interested in adding custom features to the bathtub, they’ll generally pay an overall higher price.
 Choosing unusual colors may require custom mixing.
 Adding features to a tub liner that don’t exist on the original tub, such as shelves and niches, will add to the cost, as will modifying the edge shape of a liner.
 Some refinishers can even add custom stone texture or even the appearance of stone for an additional fee.

 Types of Bathtub Refinishing